bartongroup/slivka/sphinx-docs/configuration.rst

 Result objects describe possible outputs of the command execution.
 Each output object should have ``type`` property which takes one of the values:
-``result``, ``error`` or ``log`` which indicates whether the output should be interpreted as computation result, error message or log, respectively.
+``result``, ``error`` or ``log`` which indicates whether the output should be interpreted as computation result, error message or log file, respectively.
 ``method`` property defines how the output can be retrieved.
 The only allowed value is ``file`` which indicates that the content is stored in the file.